Listen to the Mastering Demo

 Apple has recently announced a long-awaited initiative, which allows us for the first time to send high-resolution audio files to be encoded to the higher-rate iTunes Plus format (256 kbps AAC files), which is closer to CD-quality than ever before.
 The good news is that Digital Domain has been working in high resolution for years and we have archived all master files at 32-bit/96 kHz or higher rates.
 The CD master is produced from a 32-bit/44.1 kHz high-resolution file which is then dithered to 16-bit with the best dither choice for the project (the choice that helps the CD to sound as close as possible to the high-resolution master).
 Similarly, a high-resolution master can be optimized to produce the best-sounding AAC delivery master for iTunes.
 When these techniques are performed, the AAC file will sound very close to the high-resolution master.

-The bad news is that Mastered for iTunes will first be available only to major labels.
-But soon, the digital distribution/aggregation companies like Tunecore and CD Baby will also be able to accept high-resolution files, and we will provide these to you at no additional charge.
-Note that Apple may reject any files they feel do not meet their stricter definitions of "high resolution".
-Rest-assured, our high-resolution premaster will meet all of Apple's requirements and exceed your dreams.
+The good news is that Mastered for iTunes is now available to independent musicians using CD Baby and Tunecore.
+See the announcement at our Forum for further information.
 Someday Apple may release files in a lossless format, which will produce even better-sounding iTunes files; fortunately, Apple is prepared for that eventuality by first archiving all master files in lossless format before encoding to AAF.
 Visit our forum to learn more, to participate in discussions about topics like:

 - Mastered for iTunes